Ford Crown Victoria Police Interceptor: 2009

 For the 2009 model year, the CVPI now had power pedals, side airbags, and federally mandated recessed window switches as standard equipment.
 The CVPI also received upgraded brakes for 2009, although specifics about them are not available.
 The confirmation flash that occurs when the doors are locked is now automatically disabled when the Courtesy Lamp Disable option is ordered.
 The confirmation flash was considered to be a safety issue because the lights would flash when officers exited the vehicle and locked the doors, potentially giving their presence away at night.

-The car got new styled door moldings.
-Ford placed a "Flex Fuel" badge in the lower right corner of the rear fascia, though they were flex fuel-capable since 2008.
-The Street Appearance Package also got the same new door moldings as found on the civilian-fleet-only Crown Victoria LX.
+The car received new styled door moldings, and Ford placed a "Flex Fuel" badge in the lower right corner of the rear fascia.
+The Street Appearance Package also received the same new door moldings as found on the civilian-fleet-only Crown Victoria LX.

 The 2009 CVPI now mandated the use of Mercon LV fluid in the 4R75E transmission.